microsoft/azure_arc/azure_arc_servers_jumpstart/docs/azure_arm_linux.md

 1. Edit the *azurevm_linux.parameters.json* file

-2. Upon execution of the *azurevm_linux.json* ARM template, an Azure VM will be created on your Azure Subscription
+2. Upon deployment of the *azurevm_linux.json* ARM template, an Azure VM will be created in your Azure Subscription

 3. Connect to the VM and run the *allow_arc_agent.sh* Shell script on the guest OS to:
     * Prepare the OS for the installation of the "Azure Arc Connected Machine Agent".